Eyes Above the Water: Purchase the book or request a speaking session here.

 Historically, the stigma surrounding suicide was severe.
 Some traditional churches used to bury individuals who died by suicide upside down, facing away from the sun, to signal the community's shame.
 These individuals were excluded from traditional churchyards, and their families were deeply shunned.

 Even in the Bible, the most infamous person to take his own life was Judas Iscariot, following his betrayal of Jesus.
 Yet, even on this point, theologians diverge.
-There are pastors and scholars today who believe that Judas is in heaven, arguing that true salvation is a gift from God that cannot be taken away by human actions.
+There are pastors and scholars today who believe that Judas is in heaven, arguing that true salvation is a gift from God that cannot be revoked or torn away by human actions.

 Shedding Light on the Stigma